NVIDIA/grace-cpu-benchmarking-guide/src/platform/software.md

 Begin by installing all available software updates, for example,  `sudo apt update && sudo apt upgrade` on Ubuntu.
 Use the command `ldd --version` to check that GNU binutils version is 2.38 or later.
 For best performance, GCC should be at version 12.3 or later. `gcc --version` will report the GCC version.

 Many Linux distributions provide packages for GCC 12 compilers that can be installed alongside the system GCC.
 For example, `sudo apt install gcc-12` on Ubuntu.
-See your Linux distributions instructions for installing and using various GCC versions.
+See your Linux distribution's instructions for installing and using various GCC versions.
 In case your distribution does not provide these packages, or you are unable to install them, instructions for building and installing GCC are provided below.

 ## A Recommended Software Stack